 It usually takes around 5 to 6 days for the eggs to hatch.
 The young fish, also known as fry, will passionately eat their egg sacs for a couple more days before starting to swim around.
 You can introduce them to easy-to-digest foods like powdered fish food, infusoria, or soft brine shrimp when that happens.

 Protein-rich foods will make the young fish healthier and induce faster growth.
-Well, that’s almost everything you need to know to breed goldfish.
+Well, that’s almost everything you need to know to breed fantail goldfish.

-Is Your Fancy Goldfish Male or Female?
+Is Your Fancy Species Male or Female?